Functor homology over an additive category

-And there is a morphism of spectral sequences $\mathrm{I}\to \mathrm{II}$ which coincides with the morphism \eqref{eqn-morph1} on the abutment, and with the map $\Psi_k\circ\Theta'_k\circ\Lambda_k$ on the first page.
-By proposition \ref{prop-base-case}, the map $\Phi_k\circ\Theta'_k\circ\Lambda_k$ is an isomorphism when $\pi$ and $\rho$ are direct sums of standard projectives, hence by our choice of $n$, the morphism of spectral sequences is $e$-connected on the first page.
-Hence the simplicial morphism \eqref{eqn-morph1} is $e$-connected.
+And there is a morphism of spectral sequences $\mathrm{I}\to \mathrm{II}$ which coincides with the morphism \eqref{eqn-morph1} on the abutment, and with the map $\Psi_k\circ\Theta^\dag_k\circ\Lambda_k$ on the first page.
+By proposition \ref{prop-base-case}, the map $\Phi_k\circ\Theta^\dag_k\circ\Lambda_k$ is an isomorphism when $\pi$ and $\rho$ are direct sums of standard projectives, hence the morphism of spectral sequences is an isomorphism on the first page.
+Hence the simplicial morphism \eqref{eqn-morph1} is an isomorphism on the level of homotopy groups (hence $e$-connected).

 Thus, it remains to prove that the simplicial morphism \eqref{eqn-morph2} is $e$-connected.
 The $\Tor$-vanishing hypothesis of theorem \ref{thm-gen-comp} and lemma \ref{lm-chgt-base-finitefield} imply that the maps $({}^{(-ri)}\varpi)\otimes_{\kATor}\varsigma \to ({}^{(-ri)}\pi)\otimes_{\kATor}\sigma$ are $e$-connected.
-Hence the map $F'_{\varpi,\varsigma}\to F'_{\pi,\sigma}$ is e-connected by lemma \ref{lm-Whitehead-thm}, hence the simplicial morphism \eqref{eqn-morph2} is $e$-connected by the usual bisimplicial spectral sequence argument. \end{proof}
+Hence the map $F^\dag_{\varpi,\varsigma}\to F^\dag_{\pi,\sigma}$ is e-connected by lemma \ref{lm-Whitehead-thm}, hence the simplicial morphism \eqref{eqn-morph2} is $e$-connected by the usual bisimplicial spectral sequence argument. \end{proof}